-Microsoft is on the cusp of opening pre-orders for the Xbox Series X after it was beaten to the punch by the PS5 which will launch a few days later in November, but went live with pre-orders last week, immediately after revealing the price and launch date of the console.
+Microsoft is on the cusp of opening pre-orders for the Xbox Series X after it was beaten to the punch by the PS5, which will launch a few days later in November, but went live with pre-orders last week, immediately after revealing the price and launch date of the console.

 The buzz around Sony's next-gen hardware took some of the wind out of Microsoft's sails, but Xbox boss Phil Spencer's announcement today has spirited up a veritable gale that will have an impact for years to come.

-In a new Xbox Wire blog post Phil Spencer dropped the bombshell that has the industry reeling: Microsoft is acquiring Bethesda Softworks' parent company, ZeniMax Media.
+In a new Xbox Wire (opens in new tab) blog post, Phil Spencer dropped the bombshell that has the industry reeling: Microsoft is acquiring Bethesda Softworks' parent company, ZeniMax Media.

 All of Bethesda's most iconic IPs will be coming to Xbox Game Pass for console and PC as a result, including franchises like The Elder Scrolls, Fallout, Wolfenstein, DOOM, Dishonored, Prey, Quake, and the upcoming sci-fi RPG Starfield, that's still in development.